 If you’re a detailer and you don’t have a good polishing pad cleaner, you’re missing out on BIG savings.
 Because, as most pros know, polishing pads are an investment—and a good one at that.
 But if you don’t keep your pads clean, they’ll wear out quickly.
 So why not invest in a good cleaner?
 Here are the best polishing pad cleaners we’ve found!

 Now that you know the basics of cleaning your buffing pads, it’s time to get started.
 Just remember, with regular cleaning and maintenance, you can keep your buffing pads in good condition for years to come.
-That means less money spent on replacements!
+That means less money is spent on replacements!

 Again, here are a few key points you should always follow: